933yee/blog/posts/markdown-posts/2023-09-04-toeic-words.md

     ```quote
     1. to kill someone, especially legally as a punishment
     2. to do something that has been carefully planned
-    3. an offensive word used to describe people who have a simple traditional way of life
     ```
     ```def
     executive (ɪɡ`zekjətɪv), execution